xenatisch/python4converts/Getting Started.md

 185
 ```

+or when making a call to parent classes:

 _Good_
-or when making a call to parent classes.
 ```python
 >>> class MySpecialClass(MyOtherClass):
 ...     def __init__(self, *args, **kwargs)